IAA-InvCodes/P-MILOS/README.md

 ## Compilation

 The code needs to be compiled on the target machine.
 To do this, run the command 'make' in the directory where the source code is located.
 We strongly recommend you to use the latest version of the Intel C compiler, to achieve maximum performance.
-This is particularly important when it comes to inverting data streams in real time.
+This is particularly important when the objective is to invert data streams in real time.

 For AMD processors, please edit the makefile and change the compilation option -xHost to -march=core-avx2.